socialisewrld/.github/profile/README.md

 1. Channel Server - Omni Channels, Servers and Communities
 2. Chat and Blogging Server - Real time chat and collaboration platform, using text message, audio and video.
 Host radio stations and video conferences.
-3. User Platform - Browse networks, manage profile, connectections, matches and networks.
+3. User Platform - Browse innovation and learning networks, manage profile, make connections and recommended collaborations.

 **Make the creation and application of software universally available.
 A tool designed to easily create and run software using visual tools with any programming language on any platform using WebAssembly.**